-- Drivers are supplied in the jdbc directory of BTM\MonitorServices\\.zip.
-Use ojdbc5.jar with JDK 1.5 and ojdbc6.jar with JDK 1.6. - Use the WebSphere Administrative Console to specify Initial Heap Size of no less than 256, and Maximum Heap Size of no less than 1024. - Perform this task on each WebSphere instance in which you install Business Transaction Management components. - Enable global security on WAS, including application and Java 2 security.
+Drivers are supplied in the jdbc directory of BTM\MonitorServices\\.zip.
+Use ojdbc5.jar with JDK 1.5 and ojdbc6.jar with JDK 1.6.

+2. Use the WebSphere Administrative Console to specify Initial Heap Size of no less than 256, and Maximum Heap Size of no less than 1024.